AdhishthanAshok/Blockchain_Based_Secure_File_Sharing_System/README.md

 # Clone the repository
 git clone ....

-# Navigate to the backend folder and install dependencies
+# install dependencies on the root folder for ether.js and node.js
-cd backend
 npm install

-# Navigate to the frontend folder and install dependencies
+# Navigate to the client folder and install dependencies
-cd ../frontend
+cd ../client
 npm install

-# Run the backend server
-cd ../backend
+# Steps to run project : (All in Seperate Terminal)
+On Root Directory,
-node server.js
+1. npx hardhat node

-# Run the frontend application
-cd ../frontend
+2. npx hardhat run --network localhost scripts/deploy.js (Copy the address and paste it inside contactAddress variable inside App.js)
+In client directory,
-npm start
+3. npm start
 ```

 ## 🎯 How It Works